 The peppermint girl with the bad skin answered the door, and while he was telling her who he was and what he'd come for, Sheila poked her head into the vestibule and shouted, "CPT!
-I'm surprised at you Joe trace."
+Surprise me for once, Joe Trace."
 He smiled and stepped in the door.
 Stood there smiling and did not put his sample case down until the hostess, Alice Manfred, came and told him to come on in the parlor.

 They were thrilled to have him interrupt their social.
-It was a luncheon meeting of the [tk] to plan for the Thanksgiving fund raiser for [tk] and the had settled what they could, tabled what they had to, and begun the lunch over which Alice had taken the greatest pains.
-Satisfied, happy even, with their work and with each other's company, they did not know they missed anything until Alice sent Dorcus to anser the ring, and sheila, remembering what she had said to Joe, jumped up when she heard a male voice.
+It was a luncheon meeting of the [tk] to plan for the Thanksgiving fund raiser for [tk], They had settled what they could, tabled what they had to, and begun the lunch over which Alice had taken the greatest pains.
+Pleased, happy even, with their work and with each other's company, they did not know they missed anything until Alice sent Dorcus to answer the ring, and Sheila, remembering what she had said to Joe, jumped up when she heard a male voice.

-ones who clustered on the cornes wearing ties the color of handkerchiefs sticking out of there breat pockets.
-The yong roosters who stood without waiting for the chicks who were waiting-for them.
-Under the women's flirty appraising eyes, Joe felt the spats cover he shoe tops and the pleasure of his own smile.
+They made him feel like the singing men in spats.
+The young ones who clustered on the corners wearing ties the color of handkerchiefs sticking out of their breast pockets.
+The young roosters who stood without waiting for the chicks who were waiting-for them.
+Under the women's flirty appraising eyes, Joe felt the spats cover his shoe tops and the pleasure of his own smile.
 They laughed, tapped the table cloth with their fingertips and began to tease, berate and adore him all at once.
-They told him how tall men like him made them feel, complained about his lateness and in insolence, asked him what else he had in his case besides whatever it was that made Sheila so excited.
-They wonderd why he never rang thier doorbells, or climbed fourflights of double flight stairs to deliver anything to them.
-The sang their compliments, there abuse, and only alice confined herself to a thin smile, a closed look and did not join the comments with one of her own.
+They told him how tall men like him made them feel, complained about his lateness and insolence, asked him what else he had in his case besides whatever it was that made Sheila so excited.
+They wonderd why he never rang thier doorbells, or climbed four flights of double flight stairs to deliver anything to them.
+They sang their compliments, their abuse, and only Alice confined herself to a thin smile, a closed look and did not join the comments with one of her own.

 Of course he stayed to lunch.
-Of course. although he tried not to eat anything much and spoil his appetite for the late summer greens he was sure were simming in the pot for him.
-But the women touched his hair looked right at him.
+Of course.
+Although he tried not to eat anything much and spoil his appetite for the late summer greens he was sure were simmering in the pot for him.
+But the women touched his hair and looked right at him.
 Ordered him.
 "Come on over here man and sit yourself down.
 Fix you a plate?
 Let me fix you a plate."
 He protested; they insisted.
 He openend his case; they offered to buy him out.
 "Eat, baby, eat," they said.
-"You not going out in that weather without something sticking to your bones dont' make no sense with all we got here, forcus, girl, bring this man a empty plate so I can fill it for him hear?"
+"You not going out in that weather without something sticking to your bones dont' make no sense with all we got here, Dorcus, girl, bring this man a empty plate so I can fill it for him hear?"